 When it comes to performance, access and processing speed are two important considerations.

 Which tool will give you faster query performance?
 How swiftly can you extract data from the source systems and load into the destination systems?
-Which tool will help your data warehouse maintain an ideal performance level?
+Which tool will help your data warehouse architecture to maintain an ideal performance level?

 Data warehouse tools offer varied performance levels depending on the way they are structured.
 To maintain optimum performance of your data warehouse, use a tool that ensures that your data is cleansed, de-duplicated, transformed, and loaded accurately.